michael-koller-91/voxel/README.md

 ### Process Manager
 The process manager takes care of all processes (aka systems).
-Examples for processes might be RenderProcess, WindowProcess, or PhysicsProcess.
+Examples of processes might be RenderProcess, PhysicsProcess, or DebugProcess.
 Processes need to be registered with a priority (an integer).
 This priority on the one hand serves as a process's unique identifier and on the other hand determines the order in which processes are called.
-Every process needs to implement an update method and the process manager's update method calls all processes' update methods according to the given priority.
+Every process needs to implement a method `Update` and the process manager's update method calls all processes' update methods according to the given priority.

 There exists a `std::map` with priorities as keys and processes as values:
 - `std::map<int, std::shared_ptr<IProcess>>`